royan57/MAKE-Project/README.md

 The app is currently unfinished, and is not hosted on a webpage yet.
 The developers still need to add code which will allow the movie posters to be added at will to the gallery frames.

-This Youtube video was used to develop the base code. (https://www.youtube.com/watch?v=bqSSLr8A8PU)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).